Orbitist/orbitist.github.io/_posts/2014-06-24-sailing-lake-erie.md

 Once basics are learned, Lake Erie is the place for a lifetime of learning experiences.
 A simple pleasure cruise is always an option, or there are the races, which, despite the wide-open water, create frantic moments as boats align themselves at the start.

-During that July race night for Kitrenos, some 70 hulls with cloth sails darted about, waiting for starting sirens to sound from Bob Ihrig's power boat, Commune, a "waterfront condo" with a comfy interior and lower level bedroom.
+During that July race night for Kitrenos, some 70 hulls with cloth sails darted about, waiting for starting sirens to sound from Bob Ihrig's power boat, _Commune_, a "waterfront condo" with a comfy interior and lower level bedroom.
 His boat and a distant buoy created an imaginary line boats cross to start each race.

 There were no collisions at the race start that night, but many close calls.
 Boats, relying on wind power and a captain's knowledge at that point, crept within inches of other hulls, floating traffic jams with no way to stop.
 A wave bouncing one way while the wind pushed another could cause a serious accident or argument.
 Sometimes a loud voice was all the warning others had.

 “Obstruction!
 Obstruction!
 He’s creating an obstruction!” one sailor screamed as a boat in front seemed to squeeze past, or may have just blocked the way for him to obtain a good start.

-“This is the exciting part…oh dear,” Suzzane Lewis, a volunteer on the Commune, said as another boat almost scraped by the back portion of the boat and near to where she sat.
+“This is the exciting part…oh dear,” Suzzane Lewis, a volunteer on the _Commune_, said as another boat almost scraped by the back portion of the boat and near to where she sat.

 It was considered a good race with few problems or complaints.
 And Kitrenos had the wind's favor, light and easy throughout.
 Watching his boat cross the finish line was far from monumental: on calm waters it floated past the end at a constant speed.
 But it was 26 minutes ahead of the nearest competition: a combination of a good boat, a lot of knowledge and favorable weather.

 _**Simple Pleasures**_

 Racing is an extreme way to test one's talents and ability to work with others while on the water.
 Coles had little interest in those types of challenges, finding more than enough joy  touring the water as an urban sailor "with Buffalo's architecture as a backdrop.
-It's where I dream about what the city can be," he wrote in an article for Artvoice back in 2000.
+It's where I dream about what the city can be," he wrote in an article for _Artvoice_ back in 2000.

 It remains true in the present day, but for now he is trying to get his boat in top form.
 When talking about the boat's issues, he hardly seemed upset, simply resigned it would cost money to fix, hoping it would be soon.
 And with rain gear in hand he showed for his daily visit, to inspect and relax.